tum-ei-eda/etiss/README.md

 Requirements for Windows:

  - Install Visual Studio (2019 community edition).
-In the installer, the only component needed is "Desktop development with C++".
+In the installer, select the component "Desktop development with C++".
+Here, under "Optional" make sure "C++ CMake tools for Windows" is selected.
  - Install Chocolately software from https://chocolatey.org/install

 Packages for Windows: